General Plan Update

 - Completed a large-scale LED streetlight and city building retrofit project, expected to save taxpayers more than $500,000 annually in energy costs and reduce the city’s greenhouse gas emissions by about 20 percent.

-- Antioch is hosting a number of composting workshops in 2012 put on by Contra Costa County Waste Reduction and Recycling.
+- Antioch hosted a number of composting workshops in 2012 put on by Contra Costa County Waste Reduction and Recycling.

 - City is diverting 45% of landfill materials through recycling, reuse, and waste prevention programs.